Bertrand0001/datasciencecoursera/README.md

 # datasciencecoursera
-This is my second repository in GitHub
+This is my second repository in GitHub but I'm still a beginner with GitHub